She Drives Me Crazy

-"She Drives Me Crazy" is a song by English group Fine Young Cannibals, released in 1988 as the first single from their second and final album, The Raw & the Cooked (1989).
-Peaking at No. 5 on the British singles chart in January 1989, it is the band's highest charting single in their native UK.
-The single proved an even bigger hit in the US, topping the Billboard Hot 100 on 15 April 1989 for one week and becoming the first of two chart-topping singles for the band on that chart.
-"She Drives Me Crazy" also reached No.1 on the Billboard Hot Dance Music/Club Play Singles chart, as well as in countries including Australia, Austria, Canada, New Zealand and Spain.
-It reached the top 3 on several European charts including Belgium, West Germany, Iceland, Ireland and Switzerland.
+"She Drives Me Crazy" is a song by British group Fine Young Cannibals, released in 1988 by London Records as the first single from their second and final album, The Raw & the Cooked (1989).
+The song was written by the group's frontman Roland Gift with David Steele and produced by FYC with David Z.

+"She Drives Me Crazy" peaked at number five on the UK Singles Chart, becoming the band's highest-charting single in their home country.
+It proved a bigger hit in the United States, topping the Billboard Hot 100 for one week and becoming the first of two chart-topping singles for the band on that chart (the other being "Good Thing", released the following year).
+It also reached number one in several other countries, including Australia, Austria, Canada, New Zealand and Spain.
+Two different music videos were produced for the song, directed by Philippe Decouflé and Pedro Romhanyi.

-In 2018, Time Out magazine listed "She Drives Me Crazy" at No. 28 in their countdown of The 50 best '80s songs.
+In 2018, Time Out magazine listed "She Drives Me Crazy" at No. 28 in their countdown of "The 50 Best '80s Songs".
+In 2023, Billboard magazine ranked it No. 77 in their "500 Best Pop Songs of All Time".

+American country artist Dolly Parton included a reimagined country cover version on her 2008 album Backwoods Barbie.